pubnub/c-sharp/unity5/README.md

 of the Pubnub instance, and assign it to null.
 This will help ensure speedy resources cleanup when you are done with the object.

-### For the calls listed below (apart from the instantiation of Pubnub instance) it is recommended that you call them on a background thread to avoid some UI freezes on slow connections. e.g.:
+### All the calls listed below should be called from the main thread due to the use of coroutines.

 ```c#
 #if(UNITY_IOS || UNITY_ANDROID)